 Britt brings to Dirtworks a deep proficiency in technical design and production platforms combined with the long-lost art of hand drawing.
 At Dirtworks, Britt works to develop projects from initial concept through construction.
 Often navigating complex approval processes, Britt’s oversight helps guide the project through detailed installations into completion.
 At Dirtworks, Britt oversees quality control in office standards, as well as professional development, keeping staff engaged and curious.
 She serves as a mentor to landscape designers, giving freely of her time and talent to staff who are early in their career journey.

-After recently completing her examinations, Britt is a Registered Landscape Architect.
+Britt is a Registered Landscape Architect.
+She is a LEED Green Associate.
 Britt holds a Master of Science from Columbia University, where she graduated top of her class, and her Bachelor of Arts degree from NYU’s Gallatin, where she completed her colloquium thesis exploring the interdisciplinary exchange of rhetoric, linguistics, philosophy, and dance.